-Overall: In the Northern Territory in 2012-13, 78% of Indigenous Australians aged 15 and over reported they had consulted a doctor in the last 12 months.
-Of those who had consulted a doctor, 34% reported they had discussed lifestyle issues with a GP or health professional.
+Overall: In New South Wales in 2012-13, 86% of Indigenous Australians aged 15 and over reported they had consulted a doctor in the previous 12 months.
+Of those who had consulted a doctor, 49% reported they had discussed lifestyle issues with a GP or health professional.

-Nationally in 2012-13, 83% of Indigenous Australians aged 15 and over reported they had consulted a doctor in the last 12 months.
+Nationally, 83% of Indigenous Australians aged 15 and over reported they had consulted a doctor in the previous 12 months.
 Of those who had consulted a doctor, 46% reported they had discussed lifestyle issues with a GP or health professional (Table 3.03.4, Figure 3.03.1).

-Lifestyle information: In the Northern Territory in 2012-13, Indigenous Australians aged 15 and over reported that the most common lifestyle issues discussed with a GP or health professional were eating healthy food or improving their diet (47%), reducing or quitting smoking (46%), reaching a healthy weight (42%) and increasing physical activity (29%).
+Lifestyle information: In New South Wales in 2012-13, Indigenous Australians aged 15 and over reported that the most common lifestyle issues discussed with a GP or health professional were reaching a healthy weight (55%), eating healthy food or improving their diet (47%), reducing or quitting smoking (44%), and increasing physical activity (36%).

-Nationally in 2012-13, Indigenous Australians aged 15 and over reported that the most common lifestyle issues discussed with a GP or health professional by Indigenous Australians were reaching a healthy weight (50%), eating healthy food or improving their diet (44%), reducing or quitting smoking (43%) and increasing physical activity (30%) (Table 3.03.4, Figure 3.03.2).
+Nationally, Indigenous Australians aged 15 and over reported that the most common lifestyle issues discussed with a GP or health professional were reaching a healthy weight (50%), eating healthy food or improving their diet (44%), reducing or quitting smoking (43%), and increasing physical activity (30%) (Table 3.03.4, Figure 3.03.2).

-Programs and activities: In the Northern Territory, from 1 June 2014 to 31 May 2015, when data were combined from all Indigenous-specific health-care services, the most common type of health promotion activities and programs provided by Aboriginal and Torres Strait Islander primary health-care organisations were physical activity or healthy weight programs and activities (57%), men's groups (54%), tobacco use treatment or prevention groups (52%), and living skills groups such as cooking or nutrition groups (50%).
+Programs and activities: In New South Wales and the Australian Capital Territory combined, between 1 June 2014 and 31 May 2015, when data were combined from all Indigenous-specific health-care services, the most common type of health promotion activities and programs provided by Aboriginal and Torres Strait Islander primary health-care organisations were physical activity or healthy weight programs and activities (86%), men's groups (61%), chronic disease client support groups (61%), and living skills groups, such as cooking or nutrition groups (59%).

-Nationally, from 1 June 2014 to 31 May 2015, the most common type of health promotion activities and programs provided by Aboriginal and Torres Strait Islander primary health-care organisations were physical activity or healthy weight programs and activities (73%), men's groups (64%), women's groups (63%) and living skills groups, such as cooking or nutrition groups (61%) (Table 3.03.10, Figure 3.03.3).
+Nationally, between 1 June 2014 and 31 May 2015, the most common type of health promotion activities and programs provided by Aboriginal and Torres Strait Islander primary health-care organisations were physical activity or healthy weight programs and activities (73%), men's groups (64%), women's groups (63%), and living skills groups, such as cooking or nutrition groups (61%) (Table 3.03.10, Figure 3.03.3).

-Figure 3.03.1: Proportion of Indigenous Australians aged 15 and over who discussed lifestyle with a GP or health professional, Northern Territory and Australia, 2012-13
+Figure 3.03.1: Proportion of Indigenous Australians (aged 15 and over) who discussed lifestyle with a GP or health professional, New South Wales and Australia, 2012-13

-Figure 3.03.2: Type of lifestyle issues discussed with a GP or health professional in the last 12 months (multiple responses allowed), by Indigenous Australians aged 15 and over, Northern Territory and Australia, 2012-13
+Figure 3.03.2: Issues (multiple responses allowed) Indigenous Australians (aged 15 and over), discussed with a GP or health professional in the previous 12 months, by lifestyle issue, New South Wales and Australia, 2012-13